birkofcz/Game_of_Life/README.md

 # Game of Life

-This project is a simple C++ implementation of the "Game of Life," a cellular automaton devised by the British mathematician John Horton Conway in 1970.
-The Game of Life is not a conventional game, but a zero-player game, where its evolution is determined by its initial state, requiring no further input.
+This project is a very simple C++ implementation of the "Game of Life," a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+The Game of Life is not a conventional game, but a zero-player game, where evolution is determined by its initial state, requiring no further input.
 It's widely used in computer science and mathematics to study complex systems, emergent behaviors, and for entertainment.

-The implementation runs in a terminal environment in fixed 40 x 40 grid and offers four hardcoded initial states: "glider," "frog," "gun," (Gosper glider gun) and "five" (5x5).
+The implementation runs in a terminal environment in fixed 40 x 40 grid and offers four hardcoded initial states: "glider," "frog," "gun" (Gosper glider gun), and "five" (5x5).

-It's a basic, rudimentary version without a graphical interface.
+It's a basic, rudimentary version without a graphical interface, made for fun.

 ## Features